-As a science and education programme at the global level, the International Hydrological Programme (IHP) covers a wide spectrum of projects and initiatives.
+As a science and education programme at the global level, the Intergovernmental Hydrological Programme (IHP) covers a wide spectrum of projects and initiatives.
 All IHP-related activities are endorsed, recommended and coordinated through the IHP Intergovernmental Council.

 IHP’s two cross-cutting initiatives, FRIEND-Water and HELP, interact with all IHP themes through their operational concepts.
 IHP’s associated initiatives cover projects and activities that contribute to the development and implementation of IHP themes, and are often interlinked with joint initiatives and interagency components.